-93.576 REFUGEE & ENTRANT ASSISTANCE: SERVICES TO OLDER REFUGEES
+93.576 REFUGEE & ENTRANT ASSISTANCE: DISCRETIONARY GRANTS

-Program Description: In FY 2015, the Maryland Office for Refugees and Asylees (MORA) received three Discretionary Grants: (1) Services to Older Refugees, (2) the Refugee School Impact Grant, ("Refugee Youth Project"), and (3) Refugee Integration Services and Employment (RISE).
+Program Description: In FY 2016, the Maryland Office for Refugees and Asylees (MORA) received three Discretionary Grants: (1) Services to Older Refugees, (2) the Refugee School Impact Grant, ("Refugee Youth Project"), and (3) Refugee Integration Services and Employment (RISE).
 Services to Older Refugees aims to improve service access to refugees ages 60 and over, enhancing their ability to live independently and linking them to naturalization assistance services, especially for those who have lost or are at risk of losing Supplemental Security Income and other federal benefits.
 The Refugee Youth Project helps vulnerable children and teens in the Baltimore Metropolitan Area to improve their academic performance and social adjustment to schools.
 RISE provides comprehensive employment services, including self-sufficiency planning, pre-employment training, and intensive case management for refugees who have failed to become self-sufficient in Frederick County.

-Program Supported / Population Served: Refugee, asylee and other humanitarian entrants over the age of 60.
+Program Supported / Population Served: Refugee, asylee and other humanitarian entrants.